CCG Importance Dissonance

 - Pokémon CCG:

 - The evolution mechanic was too difficult to pull off in many cases meaning basic pokemon were often more valuable to put in a deck than their evolved counterparts.
 In the beginning they thought it was "balanced" to design cards that didn't have evolutions stronger because being able to evolve was an "advantage".
 The result was that Pokemon without evolutions were almost universally the strongest cards.
 Combine with the broken retreat mechanic and the colored energy and for a while Scyther of all cards was considered the strongest Pokemon since it had a decent colorless attack, good HP, and no retreat cost, making it an excellent card to simply throw into any deck.
-Eventually Sneasel came out even more broken, and despite being pretty unimportant in the source material it remains the only card ever to be banned in the West for being overpowered (three others were banned in total, one for a translation error, one for being in hieroglyphics, and one that was more powerful on the user's birthday).
+Eventually Sneasel came out even more broken, and despite being pretty unimportant in the source material it remains one of only three cards ever to be banned in the West for being overpowered (three others were banned for non-overpowered reasons, one for a translation error, one for being in hieroglyphics, and one that was more powerful on the user's birthday).
 At the time, there was a Fan Nickname (that saw great play in a number of magazines such as Pojo) for this type of card, named for Hitmonchan (who was essentially a prototype version of the Scyther discussed above).
 That nickname?
 Haymaker.

 - Competitive players could probably guess this sort of thing would happen with 649 total characters to choose from, but Smogon tiers and Pokemon most successful in any given VGC are often quite different from the best decks of a Pokemon TCG rotation.
 No respectable competitive player would use a Beedrill team, but several rotations ago, a certain Beedrill card had an attack that got more powerful the more Beedrill you had on the field.
 This made "Speedrill" decks that abused it tournament-worthy.